 Retrospective Content and Archiving

-The online archive of content available through washingtonpost.com extends back to at least 2005.
+The online archive of content available through washingtonpost.com extends back to at least 2005 (publisher representatives describe accessible content as "a rolling 15 years").
 However, it appears selected earlier content is accessible to users, particularly investigative journalism content related to Nixon and Watergate dating back to 1968.
 Search features do not enable limiting to specific date ranges (see below), so the extent of this content is unknown.

 While the entire scope of TWP content including its rich multimedia resources is only available in the online edition, several commercially available databases do include article and page-image content from the print edition of The Washington Post and washingtonpost.com.